sapcc/keppel/docs/operator-guide.md

 - **Success signals** indicate that a task completed successfully.
 - **Failure signals** indicate that a task failed.

-All garbage collection (GC) passes run in a mark-and-sweep pattern: When an unreferenced object is encountered for the first time, it is only marked for deletion.
+Most garbage collection (GC) passes run in a mark-and-sweep pattern: When an unreferenced object is encountered for the first time, it is only marked for deletion.
 It will be deleted when the next run still finds it unreferenced.
 This is to avoid inconsistencies arising from write operations running in parallel with a GC pass.